 Cobra lily a carnivorous plant of the mountain west.
-Draws insects to its clever trap mechanism using a foul smelling stench created by enzymes in the plants stomach.
+Draws insects to its clever trap mechanism using a foul-smelling stench created by enzymes in the plants stomach.
 The Lily attracts insects, traps them, and slowly digests these insects to supplement the plants nutritional needs.

 Because many carnivorous species live in hostile environments.
 They have developed root systems as highly modified as their leaves.
 Darlingtonia californica is no exception.

-Temperature plays a large part in the functioning of all plants, but it is very rare for individual organs to have such different temperature tolerances.
+Temperature plays a large part in the functioning of all plants, but it is exceedingly rare for individual organs to have such different temperature tolerances.
 The physiological mechanisms and evolutionary benefits of this discrepancy are not fully understood.

 Water pumping roots